 Physicians who work in rural environments often have a better opportunity to expand their learning than their urban counterparts.
 Since rural doctors often take on cases they normally wouldn’t have seen in their medical courses or residencies, they become a “jack-of-all-trades-doctor.”

 Due to a geographic lack of close resources like specialists and hospitals, rural physicians benefit from the wide variety of knowledge they have to assist patients with conditions that a specialist in a big city would typically treat.
 Medicine is often seen as a one-sided beneficial practice.
 A doctor treats a patient, and to their benefit, they get better.
 Or at least that is the way we hope it works.
 The truth is everyone benefits.

 Challenges of Rural Care:

 Obesity is a major concern for rural areas.
-While overweight issues often occur in both rural and urban communities, children in rural areas experience higher obesity rates with less access to specialized care.
+While overweight issues often occur in rural and urban communities, children in rural areas experience higher obesity rates with less access to specialized care.
 Risk factors for obesity include poverty and a lack of access to healthcare, including obesity prevention and treatment services.
-They are less likely to have weight management experts, dietitians, or nutritionists available to help with poor diet choices.
+They are less likely to have weight management experts, dietitians, or nutritionists available to help poor diet choices.
 Rural areas experience more cases of diabetes and coronary heart disease than non-rural areas.
 Poor food choices not only affect heart health but increases the risk of obesity as well.